cortex-lab/phy/docs/cluster-manual.md

 Other events are `cluster(up)` when a clustering action occurs, and `request_save(spike_clusters, cluster_groups)` when the user wants to save the results of the manual clustering session.

+## Cluster store

+The **cluster store** contains a library of functions computing data and statistics for every cluster.
+These functions are cached on disk and possibly in memory.
+A `ClusterStore` instance is initialized with a `Context` which provides the caching facilities.
+You can add new functions with the `add(f)` method/decorator.

+The `create_cluster_store()` function creates a cluster store with a built-in library of functions that take the data from a model (for example, the `KwikModel` that works with the Kwik format).

+Use `gui.request('cluster_store')` to get the cluster store instance inside the `attach_to_gui(gui, model=None, state=None)` method of a GUI plugin.